 In addition to the long Tours, the numerous and extraordinary successes of Cipollini, the most internationally well-known “sprinter” have greatly contributed to the popularity of the Pinarello name and deserve to be remembered.

-Cipollini has infact, together with Indurain, been a famous testimonial of Pinarello’s advertising compaigns.
-More recently, the success of the current teams, particularly Telekom, Brescialat and Banesto, should be mentioned.
+Cipollini has in fact, together with Indurain, been a famous testimonial of Pinarello’s advertising campaigns.
+More recently, the success of the current teams, particularly Telekom, Brescialat, and Banesto, should be mentioned.

 In 1996 and 1997, Telekom achieved remarkable results, becoming one of the most well-known teams in the world, with unexpected successes including the victory of Riis and the second place of Ullrich in the Tour de France in 1996.

-The success of Pinarello has been reconfirmed in the seasons 1997 with the 6th consecutive victory in the Tour de France and in 1998 with the second place of Jan Ullrich always in the Tour de France.(3)
+The success of Pinarello has been reconfirmed in the seasons 1997 with the 6th consecutive victory in the Tour de France and in 1998 with the second place of Jan Ullrich always in the Tour de France (see notes 3).

 We lost Giovanni Pinarello on September 4, 2014.